Mardi Gras Food Recipes for Your Celebration

 Spicy Cajun seasoning and cheesiness are in these Crawfish Nachos.
 Along with tasty bites of crawfish, you'll find the flavors of lime, cilantro, and more jalapeno peppers.
 Yes, more!

-These Cajun Roasted Pecans are buttery, crispy, and SPI-CEY!
-It takes some unique Louisiana flavors and only minutes to roast these nuts into delicious snackers.
-Make sure you have plenty of pecans before you start; you’ll want to make multiple batches to keep and share!
+These Roasted Pecans are buttery, crispy, and SPI-CEY!
+It takes just minutes to roast these nuts with unique Louisiana flavors.
+Make sure you have plenty of pecans before you start; you'll want to make multiple batches to keep and share.

 Chunky Cheesy Creamy Crawfish Dip

-This Chunky, Cheesy, Creamy Crawfish Dip is perfect for parties or as an appetizer before a meal.
-You can serve this spicy dip with chips or crackers and make it a memorable gathering.
-Yum!
+This Crawfish Dip is perfect for parties or as an appetizer before a meal.
+You can serve this spicy dip with chips or crackers for a memorable gathering.
+Yum

 Cajun Firecracker Ranch Crackers

-The Cajun Firecracker Ranch Crackers are baked saltines packed with flavor.
-They’re easy to make and a great Mardi Gras food recipe for your party.
+These Cajun Firecracker Ranch Crackers are spicy baked saltines packed with flavor.
+They're easy to make and a great Mardi Gras food recipe for your party.
 Oh, yeah, and with a link of hot boudin, too.
 Smack!

 SALADS on the Lighter Side

-For its bright and festive colors, here’s a tasty marinated dish with a sweet and tangy dressing named My Mardi Gras Salad.
-Fat Tuesday reminds me of celebrations with parades and this fun salad I discovered years ago.
-They are perfect for Mardi Gras season but can be enjoyed anytime.
+With bright, festive colors of purple, gold, and green, here's a tasty marinated dish: My Mardi Gras Salad, tossed in a sweet-and-tangy dressing.
+Fat Tuesday reminds me of celebrations with parades, as does this fun salad I discovered years ago.
+It's perfect for Mardi Gras season and for any occasion, especially the holidays.

 Like the famous New Orleans muffuletta sandwich, this Muffuletta Pasta Salad packs a punch of flavor.
-It has the same combination of spicy cold cuts, Italian cheeses, and salty olives found in that classic sandwich.
-The salad is perfect for a light lunch, appetizer, or side dish for any meal.
+It features the same combination of spicy cold cuts, Italian cheeses, and salty olives as the classic Big Easy muffuletta.
+The salad is perfect for a light lunch, appetizer, or side dish at any meal.

 MAIN DISHES